thomassuedbroecker/mongodb-container-kubernetes/README.md

 * Automated deployment:

     1) We have two container images in dockerhub `mongo` and `mongo-express`
-    2) We create a `Pod` for the Mongo server and pointing to the `mongo` image in dockerhub
+    2) We create a `Pod` for the mongoBD server and pointing to the `mongo` image in dockerhub
     3) We create a [`Kubernetes service`](https://kubernetes.io/docs/concepts/services-networking/service/) for the `mongo-db` Pod to use the DNS inside Kubernetes
     4) We create a Pod for the Mongo UI and pointing to the `mongo-express` image in dockerhub.
     5) We create a [`Kubernetes service`](https://kubernetes.io/docs/concepts/services-networking/service/) for the `mongo-ui` Pod to use the DNS inside Kubernetes and make the service available from outside using the `NodePort` of the current `WorkerNode`.